qiboteam/qibo/doc/source/appendix/benchmarks.rst

   evolve the system, otherwise it will perform the Trotter decomposition.
   Default is ``False``.
 * ``--accelerators`` (``str``): Devices to use for distributed execution of the circuit.
-  See :class:`qibo.core.distcircuit.DistributedCircuit` for more details on the distributed implementation.
 * ``--maxiter`` (``int``): Maximum number of iterations for the optimizer.
 Default is ``None``.
 * ``--filename`` (``str``): Name of the file to save benchmark logs.